 Ultrasound can speed healing of injured tissues.
 There is clinical evidence that ultrasound can stimulate cell migration, proliferation, and collagen synthesis of tendon cells that may aid in tendon healing (9).
 Some practitioners use it in cases of arthritis as well, as it may have a positive effect on the concurrent soft tissue changes that occur in the disease.

-Other Prescription Pain Medication for Arthritis in Dogs
+Prescription Pain Medication for Arthritis in Dogs

-Veterinarians have other prescription medications available to treat severe arthritis pain.
+Prescription non-steroidal anti-inflammatory drugs are the mainstay for treating pain in arthritic dogs.
+But veterinarians have other prescription medications available to treat severe arthritis pain.
 Some of these work better than others and each dog will respond better to certain drugs.

 Some of the meds I’ve used to help dogs live longer with arthritis include tramadol, gabapentin, Adequan injections, and amantadine.
 Fortunately, most dogs tolerate these medications well so it’s worth trying one or more of them if your dog is still in pain despite trying some of the other things mentioned above.

 With a multi-modal approach to treating pain and immobility, dogs can live a long, normal life span despite having arthritis.
 Weight loss, nutrition, plant-based therapeutics and nutritional supplements decrease the need to use stronger drugs.
 Prescription medications and veterinarian-administered treatments can be added for more severe cases of arthritis to keep your dog comfortable for a long time.